haskell/haskell-platform/website/README.md

   templates/downloads-root.mu   -- the location of the downloads site
                                            e.g. "//haskell.org/platform/"

-These files should _not_ end in a newline sine they are used as a prefix of urls.
+These files should _not_ end in a newline since they are concatenated to build other urls.
+One can use `echo -n` to avoid adding a trailing newline when setting the contents of one of these files, e.g.:

+    echo -n '//haskell.org/' > templates/haskell-org-root.mu